top of page

 GREATER KRUGER

-Located on the western border of the Kruger National Park are the APNR (Associated Private Nature Reserves).
+Located on the western border of the Kruger National Park are the Associated Private Nature Reserves (APNR).
 This association consists of the Balule Nature Reserve, Kapama Game Reserve, Klaserie Game Reserve, Timbavati Game Reserve, Thornybush Game Reserve and Umbabat Game Reserve.
-There are no fences between these reserves and the Kruger National Park (except for Kapama), which allows the wildlife to roam freely between this park and reserves.
+There are no fences between these reserves and the Kruger National Park (except for Kapama), which allows the wildlife to roam freely between the Kruger National Park and these reserves.
+In general, these reserves offer more luxurious accommodation and facilities, while still offering the same wildlife as Kruger.
+The limited number of visitors allowed in these reserves, making a much less crowded safari experience giving visitors the feeling of having a real African safari.

 Throughout the entire region, wildlife and going on safari are the main attractions.
 And this region delivers.
 Some 150 mammal species, 500 bird species, 115 reptile species and 2000 plant species live and grow here.
 Greater Kruger is not only rich in flora and fauna, but also offers a spectacular scenery of mountains, valleys, rivers and dams.

-The Greater Kruger region is a region of large numbers.
-Around 500 bird species, 150 mammal species, 115 reptile species, 50 fish species, 35 amphibian species and 2000 plant species, of which 330 tree species.
-This is where you go to see all the classic safari animals like the Big 5, giraffe, hippo, zebra, hyena, Greater Kudu, Waterbuck, Wildebeest, Common Warthog, etc. Keep an eye out for the lesser known, but equally beautiful animals like Tsessebe, Sable Antelope, Nyala, Roan Antelope and the endangered Temminck’s Ground Pangolin.
+The Greater Kruger is a region of large numbers.
+Here you can find around 500 bird species, 150 mammal species, 115 reptile species, 50 fish species, 35 amphibian species and 2000 plant species, of which 330 tree species.
+This is where you go to see all the classic safari wildlife like the Big 5, giraffe, hippo, zebra, hyena, Greater Kudu, Waterbuck, Wildebeest, Common Warthog, etc. Keep an eye out for the lesser known, but equally beautiful animals like Tsessebe, Sable Antelope, Nyala, Roan Antelope and the endangered Temminck’s Ground Pangolin.
+Some of these beauties might be quite a challenge to find.

 With some 500 different bird species, Greater Kruger is also the birders paradise in South Africa.
-Here you can find many hornbills, starlings, kingfishers, bee-eaters, shrikes, storks, bustards and many more species.
-There is even a Big 6 of most desired group of birds many visitors want to see.
-These are the Kori Bustard, Martial Eagle, Lappetfaced Vulture, Pel’s Fishing Owl, Saddle-billed Stork and Southern Ground Hornbill.
-With all these high numbers, there is many prey and therefor a lot of birds of prey.
+There are many hornbills, starlings, kingfishers, bee-eaters, shrikes, storks, bustards and much more species.
+There is even a Big 6 of most desired birds many visitors want to see.
+This group consists of the Kori Bustard, Martial Eagle, Lappet-faced Vulture, Pel’s Fishing Owl, Saddle-billed Stork and Southern Ground Hornbill.
+With this great diversity comes a great number of birds of prey.
 Some 60 different species of eagles, hawks, vultures, falcons and owls hunt these lands.

 Browse through some of the species you can find in this region: